BetonQuest/BetonQuest/docs/API/Overview.md

 ## Ensuring that BetonQuest is loaded

-!!! warning ""
+!!! warning "Plugin Load Order"
     BetonQuest must already be loaded by the Minecraft server when you access any API.
+    If it isn't your code will fail hard with a `ClassNotFoundException`.

-    Declare BetonQuest as a soft dependency or hard dependency inside your plugin's *plugin.yml* file.
+    Therefore, declare BetonQuest as a soft dependency or hard dependency inside your plugin's *plugin.yml* file.
     A hard dependency will prevent your plugin from loading if BetonQuest is not installed.
 If your plugin is just a BetonQuest addon, you should use a hard dependency.
 If your plugin is a standalone plugin that can work without BetonQuest, you should use a soft dependency.